-2512500, SS 2020, 3 SWS, Language: German/English, Open in study portal
+Practical Course Cognitive Automobiles and Robots (Master)Practical course (P)2512501, WS 20/21, 3 SWS, Language: German/English, Open in study portalOnline

 The lab is intended as a practical supplement to lectures such as "Machine Learning".
 The theoretical basics are applied in the lab course.
 The aim of the lab course is that the participants work together to design, develop and evaluate a subsystem from the field of robotics and cognitive systems using one or more procedures from the field of AI/ML.